• Skip to primary navigation

 Method:

-1. Sauté the peppers 1 tbsp of olive oil and a pinch of salt on medium-high heat for 10-15 minutes, or until they are tender but still a bit crunchy.
+1. Sauté the peppers 1 tablespoon of olive oil and a pinch of salt on medium-high heat for 10-15 minutes, or until they are tender but still a bit crunchy.
 Set aside.

 2. Caramelize the onions in another tablespoon of oil for 5-7 minutes on medium-high heat.